onecasanova/onecasanova.github.io/_posts/2025-01-17-Dupont_Analysis.md

 * How it utilizes its assets (total asset turnover)
 * How it leverages debt (equity multiplier).

+Dupont Analysis says: ROE = Profit Margin x Total Asset Turnover x Equity Multiplier

 With this method one can get the fuller picture of a company's overall financial health and performance, on a quarterly basis.

-Dupont Analysis says: ROE = Profit Margin x Total Asset Turnover x Equity Multiplier
+Additional metrics were added for more breadth on the company like ROA and Debt-to-Asset ratios.